apeterson808/first-savvy/ACCOUNT_CLASSIFICATION_SYSTEM.md

 # Account Classification System

+> **⚠️ IMPORTANT: This is the ONLY chart of accounts system**
+>
+> As of the classification system migration, this is the single source of truth for ALL account types, categories, and financial classifications.
+There are NO hardcoded account types anywhere in the codebase.
+Everything is data-driven from these 89 classifications.

 ## Overview

 The account classification system provides a three-tier hierarchy for organizing all account types across your financial management app: